 Once information is deemed to be discoverable, the issue becomes whether it is admissible as evidence.
-Courts weighing the admissibility of Web site postings, e-mail and instant messages are generally holding that these communications can be admissible provided the following two conditions are met.
-First, unless they are admissions or are subject to another exception, the content cannot be offered for the truth of the matter asserted.
-This is because website postings are considered out of court statements; thus, they may be subject to a hearsay objection.
-Second, the proponent must offer direct or circumstantial evidence as to the content's authenticity.
+Courts weighing the admissibility of Web site postings, e-mail and instant messages are generally holding that these communications can be admissible provided the following two conditions are met:

+- 1. Unless they are admissions or are subject to another exception, the content cannot be offered for the truth of the matter asserted.
+This is because Web site postings are considered out of court statements; thus they may be subject to a hearsay objection; and - 2.
+The proponent must offer direct or circumstantial evidence as to the content's authenticity.